Saturday, September 13, 2025

 Shower Valve Complete Box Set

-3 outlet with 2 handles options – each outlet can only be used independently
+3 outlets with two handles options – each outlet can only be used independently

 Set includes: 1 x EZ Box 2.0 and 1 x Finish Set